ibm-cloud-architecture/refarch-kc/docs/deployments/local.md

 ![](docker-preferences.png)

-* Be sure to have the following hostnames: `kafka1 postgresql fleetms kcui simulator ordercmd orderquery springcontainerms` mapped to localhost.
+* Be sure to have the following hostnames: `kafka1 postgresql fleetms kcui simulator ordercmd orderquery springcontainerms postgres` mapped to localhost.
 You can update your `/etc/hosts` with the following line.

 ```
-  127.0.0.1	localhost kafka1 postgresql fleetms kcui simulator ordercmd orderquery kcsolution springcontainerms
+  127.0.0.1	localhost kafka1 postgresql fleetms kcui simulator ordercmd orderquery kcsolution springcontainerms postgres
 ```

 * If not already done, get a git client.
 See the following [installation instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).